 Remind learners to use collaborative strategies and language

 - "Try to help each other, before you ask me for help.”

 Refer to Tips Sheets and other tools to use as a reference or for self-monitoring (see Strategies to Support Collaborative Discussion Framework)

 Explore and practice different models of group work and collaboration

 - Consider using combinations of less structured and more structured groupings and models (e.g. pairs, groups of 3 or 4, use of timers, assigned roles)

 - Consider cross-age groupings (Coding Buddies) to promote peer tutoring opportunities

-- Consider the strengths and needs of individual students when grouping students.
+- Consider the strengths and needs of individual learners when grouping learners.

-- Monitor to ensure all students are actively involved
+- Monitor to ensure all learners are actively involved

 Adapted with permission from: